nguyendat/KEEP/proposals/guards.md

 }
 ```

-The current rules for smart casting imply that any data- and control-flow information gathered in the left-hand side is available on the right-hand side (for example, when you do `list != null && list.isNotEmpty()`).
+The current rules for smart casting imply that any data- and control-flow information gathered from the left-hand side is available on the right-hand side (for example, when you do `list != null && list.isNotEmpty()`).

 ### The need for `else`

 The current document proposes using `else if` when there is no matching in the subject, only a side condition.
-One promising avenue is to drop the `else`, or even the whole `else if` entirely.
+One seemingly promising avenue dropping the `else` keyword, or even the whole `else if` entirely.
 Alas, this creates a problem with the current grammar, which allows _any_ expression to appear as a condition.

 ```kotlin